 What is a serviced office?

 Serviced offices are typically more formal and corporate in nature.
 In contrast to a traditional office, a serviced office is usually a fully-furnished office suite that is set up and ready to go when you move in.
-Serviced office caters to more corporate organisations or more established teams.
-However, due to the increasing trend of shared office environment, more and more serviced office operators have also joined the bandwagon of co-working by adopting some of the concepts and designs of a co-working space within their offices.
+Serviced offices cater to larger organisations or more established teams.
+However, due to the increasing interest in shared office environments, more and more serviced office operators have also joined the bandwagon of co-working by adopting some of the concepts and designs of a co-working space within their own offices.

 Prior to 2015, the flexible space market was mainly dominated by serviced office operators.
 While the first co-working space was set up in Singapore in 2009, its growth only picked up in recent years.

 Compared to serviced offices, the environment in co-working spaces is livelier and offers more amenities, such as a recreational area, a kitchen, a café or even a mini bar.
 Each co-working space has its own vibe, and the operators go to great lengths to cultivate a unique experience.
-They strive to create that sense of community, drawing inspirations from start-up culture with plenty of breakout areas to facilitate those lightbulb moments.
-Hence, co-working spaces usually attract entrepreneurs, freelancers, start-ups and small businesses.
+They strive to create a sense of community, drawing inspiration from the unique culture of start-ups, with plenty of breakout areas to facilitate lightbulb moments.
+Co-working spaces typically attract entrepreneurs, freelancers, start-ups and small businesses.

 Why flexible space?

-What makes flexible space attractive is that it offers a more affordable and flexible office space solution, especially to entrepreneurs, freelancers and start-ups.
-It is also cost efficient to lease a flexible workspace as the occupiers are not constrained by the longer term leasing commitments and will not need to invest in retrofitting the workspace.
+Flexible space is attractive because it offers a more affordable and flexible office space solution, especially to entrepreneurs, freelancers and start-ups.
+It is also more cost efficient to lease a flexible workspace as occupiers are not constrained by long term leasing commitments and do not need to invest in retrofitting the workspace.

 Co-working is the new networking.
-Flexible space operators don’t just provide the physical space and basic amenities, it is also about the service that they provide.
+Flexible space operators provide not just the physical space and basic amenities, but also an experiential experience for occupiers.
 The amenities and facilities serve as a touchpoint for people to network and connect with each other.
 The social environment and dynamic communities encourage knowledge sharing, collaboration and creativity.

-As the trend continues to grow, multinational companies or large corporates saw the opportunities and are starting to explore the use of flexible space.
-Some companies are either shifting some of their staff to a shared workspace or incorporate features of flexible space into their existing offices as a way to foster innovation and to create a modern workplace that fits the preference of the new generation of staff.
+As the trend continues to grow, multinational companies and large domestic corporates have seen these opportunities and have started to explore their use of flexible space.
+Some companies are either shifting some of their staff to a shared workspace or are looking to incorporate flexible space features into their existing offices as a way to foster innovation and to create a modern workplace that fits the preferences of their staff.